The key to your future career

 • Late return fees for library books (best to try and avoid if possible!)

 • University balls – for example, the annual Law Ball if you study law.
-These are usually optional but you may wish to attend!
+They’re usually optional, but you may wish to attend!

 You can think of your non-essential vs. essential list as things that are a ‘want’ versus things that are a ‘need’.
-Whilst covering essential living expenses should always be your priority, budgeting doesn’t mean you have to sacrifice all non-essential spending.
+While covering essential living expenses should always be your priority, budgeting doesn’t mean you’ve got to sacrifice all non-essential spending.

 Budgeting tips for students

-Striking a balance between essential and non-essential expenses is key, and you can do this by carefully planning your student budget to allow room for some of the activities that make university life so enjoyable and full of opportunity.
+Striking a balance between essential and non-essential expenses is key.
+You can do it by carefully planning your student budget to allow room for some of the activities that make university life so enjoyable and full of opportunity.

 Be realistic